vifreefly/kimuraframework/README.md

 **How helper works:**

-Until spider stops, each new item will be appended to a file.
-At the next run, helper will clear the content of a file first, and then start again appending items to it.
+While the spider is running, each new item will be appended to the output file.
+On the next run, this helper will clear the contents of the output file, then start appending items to it.

 > If you don't want file to be cleared before each run, add option `append: true`: `save_to "scraped_products.json", item, format: :json, append: true`